Maddie Moreau

-Madeleine Moreau (born December 5, 2000) is an American professional soccer player who plays as a defender for Bay FC of the National Women's Soccer League (NWSL).
+Madeleine Rose Moreau (born December 5, 2000) is an American professional soccer player who plays as a defender for Bay FC of the National Women's Soccer League (NWSL).
 She played college soccer for the LSU Tigers and the West Virginia Mountaineers.

 Early life

 Moreau was born in Youngsville, Louisiana, and attended St. Thomas More Catholic High School while also playing youth club soccer with Cajun Soccer Club.
 She won back to back state high school titles in soccer and basketball in 2018 and 2019, and in the latter season was named Louisiana Gatorade Player of the Year for her performance in soccer.
 She also earned a championship and All-State honors in track and field, part of a Louisiana state champion 4x400 meter relay team.
 Over her high school career Moreau was named All-State in each of her four seasons as well as district Most Valuable Player in three of four years.